VoIP Cost Savings: How Small Businesses Cut Phone Costs

 VoIP setup and customization

-With a VoIP phone service, setting up and managing features, users, and phone numbers is all done online through a web interface.
+With a VoIP phone service, setting up and managing features, users, and phone numbers is handled online through a web-based interface.
 There’s zero programming involved and often, zero hours required from IT.

 Telzio provides an easy-to-use web portal to set up and manage all features, users, and call routing.
 Everything from creating call groups to uploading custom hold music can be done on the Telzio website.
 With visual tools like Call Flows, even non-technical users can customize an entire phone system in minutes.